maredios/AI-predicting-a-film-s-rating/README.md

 deactivate
 ```

-<b>Setup Complete:</b> You are now ready to run data cleaning, train the model, and make predictions using the movie rating prediction pipeline.
+<b>Setup Complete:</b> You are now ready to run data cleaning, train the model and make predictions using the movie rating prediction pipeline.

 ---

-# VI.
-Conclusion

-## Discussion
-*(Section content goes here)*